Best motorcycle helmet cameras: use your head!

 Cons

 And finally...
 Insta360 helmet action cameras give a mind-blowing 360° perspective and can shoot in super hi-res 5.7K.
-Add to that a whole variety of purpose-built motorcycle mounts for helmets, handlebars or more and you've got what's already claimed by many to be the ultimate motorcycle action camera.
+Add to that a whole variety of purpose-built motorcycle mounts for helmets, handlebars or more and you've got what's already claimed by many to be the ultimate motorcycle helmet camera.

 Yes, they require some tech savvy editing but they offer a truly unique perspective which automatically removes the ‘selfie stick’.
 Go on, you know you want one – even at this price!